Manage private apps in your Splunk Cloud Platform deployment

 .spec file in

 $SPLUNK_HOME/etc/system/README.
-This includes custom configuration files found in third party apps, for example
+This includes custom configuration files found in third party apps, such as

 eventgen.conf, and so on.